JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-ios-accessibility.md

 ### AccessibilityDebugLogger

-The `log` function of the `AccessibilityDebugLogger` interface adds a message to the debug logger, or null as a separator of log blobs.
+The `AccessibilityDebugLogger` interface contains the logging function to be used for debugging:

 ```kotlin
 // package androidx.compose.ui.platform